All Episodes

 1-800-917-4278.

-It's called the Art Bell.
+It's called the Art Bell After Dark newsletter.

 He's a very nice man.

-So, I just want to mention one other thing.
+So I just want to mention one other thing.

-It's got 300 photos in it, and it took us forever to put this thing together.
+And it took us forever to put this thing together.

-12 countries and a lot of film, and I think that people might enjoy looking at it.
+Twelve countries and a lot of film, and I think that people might enjoy looking at it.

-I answer all my letters and I'd love to hear from people who are also involved in these kinds of things.
+I answer all my letters, and I'd love to hear from people who are also involved in these kinds of things.

 Correct.

-Off we go to a land you mentioned someplace in Louisiana.
+All right, off we go to a land you mentioned someplace in Louisiana.

 Hello there.